vpec/helloworld-pipeline/README.md

 1. Build: Executes gradle build, creating a jar file that contains the Spring Boot application.
 2. Test: Runs automated tests.
 In this case it only executes the simple test mentioned in the beginning of this ReadMe.
 3. Deploy: It builds a docker image (using a Dockerfile) of the helloworld application build (jar file).
 It pushes the image to the DockerHub public registry.
 It pushes 2 images: one tagged with the commit ID, and another one tagged as 'latest'.
 It triggers the lambda function (this is intended to notify Kubernetes cluster so it pulls the new 'latest' image.
 Finally it removes the local docker images.
 **NOTE:** This last step (Deploy) only is executed if the branch is 'main', because usually a commit to the main branch of a repository means that it is a version ready for production deployment.
 Other branches could be configured too.
-For example, a commit de 'develop' could trigger a deployment to a UAT environment.
+For example, a commit from 'develop' could trigger a deployment to a UAT environment.

 Lambda Function: The role of the lambda function here is to trigger Kubernetes cluster update.
 The initial idea was to deploy the Kubernetes cluster into Amazon EKS (Elastic Kubernetes Service), but because of the limitations of cpu instances in new AWS accounts I couldn't test it.
 Deploying to EKS would get greater integration between the lambda function, Jenkins server and the cluster.
 At this moment, this trigger is not implemented.
 The function contains simply a hello world handler in NodeJS.
 The idea would be to execute `kubectl apply -f deployment.yaml`, so the new helloworld-rest-app:latest images would be deployed into the cluster.

 ## Kubernetes deployment

 So far we have created helloworld REST application and Jenkins pipeline to provide CI/CD, now it's the moment at how the application is actually deployed.
 As I said before, the original idea of this project was to use Amazon EKS.
 As it hasn't been possible, I created a local Kubernetes cluster using [minikube](https://minikube.sigs.k8s.io/docs/) to test my solution.

 First of all, initialize Kubernetes cluster with minikube (in this example VirtualBox is being used as driver).
 ```
 $ minikube start
 ```

 Deploy ElasticSearch and Kibana servers using docker-compose.
-More info about this in the [Logging and Monitoring](logging-and-monitoring) section.
+More info about this in the [Logging and Monitoring](#logging-and-monitoring) section.
 ```
 $ sudo docker-compose -f efk/docker-compose.yaml up -d
 ```